-Starting from February 2019, Stripe started to review all new Connect Platforms.
+In most cases, Stripe reviews new Connect Platforms.
 They don't seem to review all of them, and they haven't shared how they select which one to review, but it might happen.
-They've said that this is because of recent regulations.
-You'll have to provide some details about your business, and Stripe promise they will review and enable your Stripe Platform within one business day.
+This is because of recent regulations.
+You'll have to provide some details about your business, and Stripe promises they will review and enable your Stripe Platform within one business day.

 How to apply for Connect review at Stripe

 You should first follow the regular instructions to set up Stripe in your Sharetribe Go marketplace.
 When enabling Stripe Connect and registering your Platform, you may be prompted with some additional questions.
-The steps 1-4 show examples of what kind of questions you may be asked during the registration process.
+Steps 1-4 show examples of what kind of questions you may be asked during the registration process.

 You can reply easily: there is no character limit and no need for attachments.